antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 and what has not that for actual usefulness.
 > ~ Translated by James Legge, 1891, Chapter 11

-Here are some points that clarify how the DSL data wrangling solution can be seen as manifestation of the outlined principle:
+Here are some points that clarify how the DSL data wrangling solution can be seen as a manifestation of the outlined principle:

 - We use a slang not just for the coolness of pronouncing its words, but because of the things